swmtr/LNbits-payment-notifications-to-telegram/README.md

 This setup is just a hack to get notified.
 It is by no means perfect, but it will do the job.

-If you found this guide useful, why not let it be known by [sending me a few sats](https://getalby.com/p/swmtr) or ⚡ swmtr@360swim.com .
+If you found this guide useful, why not let it be known by [sending me a few sats](https://pay.360swim.com/tipjar/4) or via LN address⚡swmtr@360swim.com .